Wisconsin governor restricts public indoor gatherings

 MADISON, Wis.
 (AP) — Gov. Tony Evers’ administration issued a new order Tuesday limiting the size of public indoor gatherings as COVID-19 spreads unchecked across the state, in a move certain to alienate Republicans as well as tavern and restaurant owners.

 Wisconsin has become one of the worst hot spots for the disease over the last month, with experts attributing the spike in cases to colleges and schools reopening and general fatigue about wearing masks and social distancing.
-The state ranked third nationwide this week in the number of new cases per capita, according to Johns Hopkins University.
+The state ranked third nationwide this week in the number of new cases per capita, with 548 cases per 100,000 people, according to Johns Hopkins University.

+State health officials reported 2,020 new cases on Tuesday and 18 additional deaths.
+The state has now seen 136,379 cases and 1,399 deaths since the pandemic began.

 The order from state Department of Health Services Secretary Andrea Palm, a member of Evers’ cabinet, limits public indoor gatherings to 25% of the room or building’s capacity.
 Gatherings in indoor spaces without an occupancy limit will be limited to 10 people.
 The order does not apply to colleges, schools, churches, polling locations, political rallies and outdoor venues.